 I had the good fortune to have a mother with a deeply developed artistic sense.
 Since she was both a painter and costume designer, the house was always full of her art.
 Paintings, easels, tubes of paint, and brushes were omnipresent throughout the dwelling, wherever we happened to live.
 She bequeathed to me several of her passions, including gold-thread embroidery and painting.

-I had a very successful professional career, being eventually hired as Director of a local nursing home, then promoted to Regional Director and finally to the top group of executives of the whole company, one of the most important in its branch in France.
+My career was characterized by a normal progression based on my professional performance, since I began as a Registered Nurse, then was promoted successively to Director of a local nursing home, Regional Director, and finally to the top group of executives of the whole company, one of the most important in its branch in France.

 I quickly set aside my brush, because I found it frustrating not to feel the paint and canvas under my touch.
 I experimented with different techniques for two years and now only paint with my hands, fingers, and fingernails, working with acrylic paint.

 My painting is abstract and my creativity in synch with my emotions.
-It is always my emotion that guides my movements when I paint, and it is the driving force behind my work today.
-I feel great pleasure when someone looks at my canvas and feels my emotion. . .
+It is always my emotion that guides my movements when I paint.
+I experience a particular pleasure when the people who look at my paintings feel my emotion. . .

-One day, missing the pleasure of embroidering, I experimented with sewing tiny glass beads onto the canvas when my painting was finished, developing the colors of the beads as I had those of my painting.
+One day, missing the pleasure of embroidering, I experimented with sewing tiny glass beads onto the canvas, developing the colors of the beads as I had those of my painting.
 I began by sewing just a few dozen beads and finished, today, with paintings that contain thousands of them (the largest having more than 20,000).
 For certain paintings, the beads are sewn on one by one in order to produce the desired visual effect, requiring me to spend up to five months on a single painting!
 I am often asked why I subject myself to this incredibly painstaking work, when I could simply glue the pearls on.
 The answer is simple: my goal is to achieve the effect I am seeking while assuring that the complete set of pearls stand the test of time.
-Moreover, sewing the pearls on allows me to place them securely on parts of the painting that are in relief and to be in a quasi-meditative state, outside time, during this activity.
+Moreover, sewing the pearls on allows me to place them securely on parts of the painting that are in relief.